-Tucson Dog Bites and Animal Attacks Lawyer
+Tucson Dog Bite and Animal Attack Lawyers

 1.)
 Not getting professional training for the dog.
 A professional dog trainer can assess dog traits and personality issues early on.
 They can help you train your dog and break any poor habits right away.

 2.)
 Letting a puppy chew your things or nip when he is young.
 When puppies are allowed to chew, the learn that this is acceptable behavior.
-When that 10 pound puppy is a full grown 70 pound dog with adult teeth, even playful nipping could be painful and break the skin, especially if it is on young children.
+When that 10-pound puppy is a full-grown 70-pound dog with adult teeth, even playful nipping could be painful and break the skin, especially if it is on young children.

 3.)
 Not socializing the dog early and often.
 Dogs that are socialized with as many people and other dogs as possible from an early age learn proper social etiquette and do not develop fear or anxiety around strangers or new situations.
 Take your dog to the park, for walks, and other acceptable social settings to become comfortable around new people and situations.

 4.)
 Keeping a dog confined.
 A chained dog or confined dog is an anxious dog.
-They have pent up energy, stress and anxiety due to their constraints.
+They have pent-up energy, stress, and anxiety due to their constraints.

 AWARDED TO JOHN C. (JACK) ZINDA BY THE NATIONAL TRIAL LAWYERS ASSOCIATION (2016-2020)